install.packages(c('rPraat', 'phonTools', 'seewave', 'multitaper', 'emuR',

 Brief introduction

-This is a tutorial showing how to generate multitaper spectra in R and how to compute their spectral moments and DCT coefficients.
-I will not go into a lot of technical detail about how they are computed; for more on this, see Reidy (2013) and Reidy (2015).
+This is a tutorial showing how to generate multitaper spectra in R and how to compute spectral moments and DCT coefficients from multitaper spectra.
+I will not go into a lot of technical detail about how multitaper spectra are generated; for more on this, see Reidy (2013) and Reidy (2015).

 FFT spectra are suitable for analyzing voiced portions of speech, but in both theory and practice they can be less suitable for analyzing voiceless portions of speech.
 This is because the Fourier basis is periodic, making the FFT inherently more suitable for periodic signals, such as voiced portions of speech, and less suitable for aperiodic signals, such as voiceless portions of speech.